victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 Next, you should implement the listener methods required to support offline mode in your Screenlet: `loadingFromCache`, `retrievingOnline`, and `storingToCache`.
-These methods notify the listener when the data is loaded from the cache, retrieved online, or stored to the cache, respectively.
+These methods notify the listener when data is loaded from the cache, retrieved online, or stored to the cache, respectively.
 Each method retrieves a listener instance and then calls the listener method it shares a name with.
-For example, here are the methods for Bookmark List Screenlet:
+For example, here are these methods for Bookmark List Screenlet:

     @Override
     public void loadingFromCache(boolean success) {